GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computers themselves can do only stupidly straightforward things.
-The reason they are so useful is that they do these things at an incredibly high speed.
+> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts